 Base Salary.
 We try to establish and maintain competitive annual base salaries for our Named Executive Officers by utilizing available resources, which include surveys as discussed above.
 While base salaries are not primarily performance-based, we believe it is important to provide adequate, fixed compensation to executives working in a highly volatile and competitive industry such as ours.
 We provide fixed salary compensation to our Named Executive Officers based on their responsibilities and individual experience, taking into account competitive market compensation paid by other companies for similar positions within the pharmaceutical industry.
 In general, we have historically targeted Named Executive Officer compensation and base salary to fall within the median range for equivalent or similar positions of executives at peer group companies after adjusting for size.
-As a result of the Company's significant growth and expansion into various medical markets and geographical locations since 2010, and taking into consideration the survey noted above, as well as the fact that no salary increases had been given to the Named Executive Officers for 2011 or 2012, the Compensation Committee approved increases in March 2013 for the base salaries for certain Named Executive Officers.
-The base salaries for each of the Named Executive Officers were positioned within the range of the Company's peer group in the survey referenced above.
-The Compensation Committee determined not to make any changes to base salaries for Named Executive Officers in 2014.
-In connection with Adam Logal's appointment as the Company's Senior Vice President, Chief Financial Officer, the Compensation Committee set Mr. Logal's base salary at \$300,000.
+The base salaries for each of the Named Executive Officers were increased in 2013 and positioned within the range of the Company's peer group in the survey referenced above.
+Taking into consideration the salary increases in 2013, the Compensation Committee determined not to make any changes to base salaries for Named Executive Officers in 2014.
+In consideration with Adam Logal's appointment as the Company's Senior Vice President, Chief Financial Officer, the Compensation Committee set Mr. Logal's base salary at \$300,000 for 2014.
+As a result of the Company's significant growth and expansion into various medical markets and geographical locations since 2013, as well as the fact that no salary increases had been given to the Named Executive Officers for 2014, the Compensation Committee approved increases in March 2015 for the base salaries for our Named Executive Officers.

 Discretionary Annual Bonus.
 In addition to base salaries, our Compensation Committee has the authority to award discretionary annual bonuses to our Named Executive Officers based on corporate and individual performance.
 Incentives, as a percent of salary, increase with executive rank so that, as rank increases, a greater portion of total annual cash compensation is based on annual corporate and individual performance.
 Furthermore, as an executive's rank increases, a greater percentage of that executive's cash bonus is based on corporate performance, rather than individual performance.
-Because we have generated little revenue, the Compensation Committee has not awarded any cash incentive bonuses to date, and has instead chosen to focus on other forms of compensation, such as stock options.
+Because we have generated little revenue, the Compensation Committee had not awarded any cash incentive bonuses prior to or in 2014, and instead chose to focus on other forms of compensation, such as stock options.
+In 2015, the Compensation Committee elected to award cash bonuses to the Named Executive Officers as well as certain non-executive employees in connection with a successfully completed strategic transaction.